 If you’re a student considering earning either the CMA (AAMA) or RMA (AMT) credential, you’ll likely want to get the process started toward the end of your Medical Assisting program.
 Remember, many healthcare providers may place a premium on hiring credentialed medical assistants, so the sooner you become a credentialed medical assistant, the better.
 That said, some employers may be ok with a short grace period for new medical assisting hires who have plans to become credentialed in the near future.

 What if I don’t want to earn one of these credentials?

 You certainly have the option to not earn one of these credentials, but it may not be a wise decision.
-Rasmussen College Medical Assisting instructor Traci Forguson explains that you may be able to find medical assistant work at small clinics that do not use electronic medical records systems or participate in the meaningful use incentives program, but that may be a challenge.
+Rasmussen University Medical Assisting instructor Traci Forguson explains that you may be able to find medical assistant work at small clinics that do not use electronic medical records systems or participate in the meaningful use incentives program, but that may be a challenge.

 “From what I see in my area, the graduate needs to be credentialed in order to work for a large healthcare company,” Forguson adds.